 Our research program focuses on several pathogenic members of the Vibrionaceae, a family of aquatic bacteria,as model systems.
 Our investigations have an emphasis on the intestinal pathogen Vibrio cholerae, which represents a paradigm of infectious disease agents, and Vibrio vulnificus, a poorly understood emergent zoonotic pathogen source of a fulminant septicemia.

-We are deeply interested in understanding pathogenesis and niche colonization from multiple angles.
-Thus, other Vibrios we study include Vibrio vulnificus, the cause of a deadly septicemia, Vibrio parahaemolyticus, a foodborne pathogen that causes bloody diarrhea, Vibrio coralliilyticus, a temperature dependent coral pathogen, and Vibrio fischeri, the light-emitting symbiont of squids and other marine animals.
+We are interested in understanding pathogenesis and host colonization from multiple perspectives.
+To this end, our investigations also include Vibrio parahaemolyticus, a foodborne pathogen that causes bloody diarrhea, or Vibrio coralliilyticus, a temperature dependent coral pathogen.

 Our research approach strives to be holistic and multidisciplinary; what we call “From Bays to Bases”.
 It encompasses a mix of molecular biology, genomics, phylogenetics, pathogenesis, and ecology.
 We believe that by understanding pathogen evolution and ecology, we will ultimately gain the knowledge that will allow us to forecast the traits of emergent virulent strains, predict the sources of outbreaks, and to design reliable therapeutic treatments against bacterial threats.